-Figure 6.12.: Simulated SO2 from DMS oxidation and anthropogenic emissions, near the surface averaged over three days.
+Figure 6.12.: Simulated SO_2 from DMS oxidation and anthropogenic emissions, near the surface averaged over three days.

-The total SO2 mixing ratio, when both DMS and anthropogenic emissions are considered, reveals mixing ratios on the order of 0.3 ppb over the Atlantic Ocean and some 5 ppb over the Mediterranean.
-Continental sources locally contribute with up to 10 ppb SO2.
-During their study over the Western North Atlantic Ocean Berresheim et al. (1991) found that the SO_2 levels can be as low as 10 ppt in marine air, and reach several ppb under influence of continental air.
-The simulated SO2 mixing ratios can thus be concluded to be on reasonable order of magnitudes, both in clean areas and areas under continental influence.
-In looking at the distribution of SO2 when only anthropogenic sources are accounted for, it is clear that the major contributor to SO2 over the Eastern Mediterranean is anthropogenic.
+North Atlantic Ocean Berresheim et al. (1991) found that the SO2 levels can be as low as 10 ppt in marine air, and reach several ppb under influence of continental air.
+The simulated SO_2 mixing ratios can thus be concluded to be on reasonable order of magnitudes, both in clean areas and areas under continental influence.
+In looking at the distribution of SO_2 when only anthropogenic sources are accounted for, it is clear that the major contributor to SO2 over the Eastern Mediterranean is anthropogenic.
 This is due to large anthropogenic emission rates and DMS emission rates caused by low wind speeds.
-In the Western Mediterranean, higher wind speeds occurred and the relative importance of DMS to SO2 increases.
-In this area, DMS oxidation contributes up to 2 ppb SO2, which locally corresponds to 50% of the total SO2 mixing ratio.
+In the Western Mediterranean, higher wind speeds occurred and the relative importance of DMS to SO_2 increases.
+In this area, DMS oxidation contributes up to 2 ppb SO_2 , which locally corresponds to 50% of the total SO_2 mixing ratio.
 Over the Atlantic, the DMS oxidation is dominant, due to less anthropogenic emissions.
-Over the continent, anthropogenic emissions are the dominant source of SO2, compared to the oceanic DMS contribution.
-Kloster et al. (2006) investigated the relative importance of DMS to SO2 formation compared to when anthropogenic sources
+Over the continent, anthropogenic emissions are the dominant source of SO_2 , compared to the oceanic DMS contribution.
+Kloster et al. (2006) investigated the relative importance of DMS to SO2 formation compared to when anthropogenic sources are also included.
+During June, July, and August, the averaged relative contribution of atmospheric DMS to the SO_2 was estimated as to 15.8% on averaged for the Northern Hemisphere.
+In this study, the contribution of DMS locally exceeds that of Kloster et al. (2006).
+Overall DMS is found to contribute significantly to the